- 1

 | Total downloads | 132 million/month |

-- Exploited npm preinstall lifecycle script — code executes before installation completes, even if the install fails
+- Exploits the preinstall lifecycle script — code runs before installation completes, even if the install fails.

-- Disguised as Bun installer — created files named
+- Disguises itself as a Bun installer — creates files

-setup_bun.jsandbun_environment.js - Credential harvesting — stole npm tokens from
+setup_bun.jsandbun_environment.js - Steals credentials — extracts npm tokens from

-.npmrc, GitHub tokens, AWS/Azure/GCP credentials, cloud metadata service tokens - Self-propagation — used stolen npm tokens to authenticate as the victim, identified up to 100 packages maintained by the victim, bumped versions, injected malicious code, and auto-published
+.npmrc, GitHub tokens, AWS/Azure/GCP credentials, and cloud metadata service tokens - Propagates — uses stolen npm tokens to log in as the victim → finds packages maintained by the victim (up to 100 packages) → bumps version → injects malware → publishes automatically

-- Exfiltration — created a public GitHub repository named "Shai-Hulud" under the victim's account and committed all stolen secrets
+- Exfiltrates data — creates a GitHub repository named "Shai-Hulud" under the victim's account and commits all stolen secrets into it

 CVSS Score: 10.0 / 10.0

-The vulnerability existed in React Server Components (RSC) — Meta's new system for running React on the server.
-The "Flight" protocol used for client-server communication had an insecure deserialization flaw.
-An attacker could send a single crafted HTTP POST request to achieve Remote Code Execution (RCE) with near 100% success rate.
+The vulnerability lies in React Server Components (RSC) — a new system Meta built for server-side React.
+The problem is in the "Flight" protocol used for client-server data exchange, which has an Insecure Deserialization flaw — an attacker can send a single HTTP POST request to execute arbitrary code on the server (Remote Code Execution) with nearly 100% success rate.

 Affected Versions